Jean-Yves Tadié: Biography

-Tadié was a professor at the Paris-Sorbonne University (Paris IV) and director of the collections "Classical Folio" and "Theatre Folio".
+Tadié was a professor at Paris-Sorbonne University (Paris-IV) and director of the collections "Folio classique" and "Folio théâtre".
 He is now professor emeritus at Paris-Sorbonne University.

 Tadié has served as director of the "Folio Classique" and "Folio Théâtre" collections at Gallimard.
 For Gallimard and the Bibliothèque de la Pléiade edition, Tadié also worked on literature by Nathalie Sarraute and André Malraux.